WeihongCen/Jenkins-Windows-Build-Support/README.md

 Jenkins Windows Build Support is a discord bot for remotely controlling the Jenkins Saleblazers Windows build

 # Local Hosting
-The bot should be setup to run on Windows startup. <br/>
 Run the following commands in terminal if you need to manually start it.
 ```bash
 cd C:\Users\Jenkins\Documents\GitHub\Jenkins-Windows-Build-Support